syncfusion-content/wpf-docs/wpf/Diagram/Groups.md

    _Connection Created to the Child Object_

-   > Note: Connections cannot be created between a group and its own children.
+   N> Connections cannot be created between a group and its own children.
 However child objects belonging to the same group can be connected to each other.

    See Also